Non-Profit

 Approach

-UX strategy, user research, information architecture, wireframing, prototyping, visual design, development support
+UX strategy, information architecture, wireframing, prototyping, visual design

 Focus